sainnhe/dotfiles/README.md

 - Press Ctrl-Space twice to launch tmux-fzf which can help you better manage tmux environment.
 - Execute `colorscheme` in zsh to switch color schemes.
 - Press Space in Vim/Neovim normal mode to get a set of shortcuts.
+- Type `:h sainnhe.txt` in vim to read the user manual.

 ## License